 - lack of or improper venting

-- failure to comply with carbon monoxide detector regulations
+- failure to comply with carbon monoxide detector regulation

-Under Virginia law, it is necessary to file a lawsuit within strict deadlines imposed by law.
-In many cases, Virginia provides for a two-year deadline also known as a Statute of Limitations.
-However, special circumstances may apply depending on the situation.
-Once you have missed this deadline, you will no longer be able to file a claim.
+In Virginia, there are strict deadlines for filing a lawsuit.
+In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
+However, sometimes special circumstances apply and can alter that deadline.
+It is important to contact an experienced attorney as soon as possible after the accident to protect your rights. nce you have missed this deadline, you will no longer be able to file a claim.